Miscellaneous Calculators

 F 0 0-59%

-In addition, the Final Grade Planning Calculator displays the grade needed on outstanding assignments to reach a target final grade.
-Also, the Final Grade Calculator determines what a student needs to score on their final exam to reach their target final grade.
+In addition, the Final Grade Planning Calculator displays the exact score you need on outstanding assignments to achieve your target final grade.
+Lastly, the Final Grade Calculator determines the minimum score required on your final exam to reach your desired class grade.

-Compared to the normal average, a weighted average requires more calculations.
-When you figure out a weighted average, the many numbers you use are given varying weights or values in relation to one another.
-This phenomenon occurs in most high-school and college courses, where different assignment types are worth different percentages of the final grade.
-A course grade calculator makes finding weighted averages quick and accurate.
+Compared to a simple average, calculating a weighted average requires more complex math.
+When determining a weighted average, the various assignments you input are given different weights or percentage values relative to one another.
+This grading structure is standard in most high school and college courses, where homework, quizzes, and final exams are worth different percentages of your final grade.
+A course grade calculator makes finding these weighted averages fast and completely error-free.

-Similarly, students often need to achieve a specific score on their final project or exam to get the desired grade.
-In this case, a Final Grade Calculator lets them know how hard they must work to get where they need to go.
+Similarly, students frequently need to achieve a specific score on a massive final project or exam to secure their desired letter grade.
+In these high-stakes situations, a Final Grade Calculator tells you precisely how hard you need to work to cross the finish line.

-Suppose a grading period is over and all grades are accounted for.
-In that case, a student can use the Grade Calculator to ensure the teacher made no mathematical errors.
-In this example, the student enters each assignment, grade, and weight into the calculator.
+Imagine a grading period has ended, and all your grades are in.
+In this scenario, a student can use the Grade Calculator to double-check their final score and ensure their teacher made no mathematical errors.
+In the example below, the student inputs each assignment category, its respective grade, and its percentage weight into the calculator.

 Assignment/Exam (optional) Grade Weight